Skip to main content

 Public access is not a requirement for participation in the program.

-Specifically, what are the benefits to me as a landowner of being enrolled in the program?
+What are the specific benefits to the landowner after enrollment in the program?

 There are two primary benefits for being enrolled in a Farmland Agreement:

-• Tax Credits: The benefits under a Farmland Agreement will depend upon the property tax assessed against the property and the income of the landowner.
-For example, if the owner has an income of $20,000 and property taxes on the farm total $2,000, he/she would subtract $700 (3.5% of $20,000) from the $2,000 property tax for an income tax credit of $1,300.
+• Tax Credits: Benefits under an agreement depend on the tax assessed against the property and the landowner’s income.
+The landowner is entitled to claim a Michigan income tax credit equal to the amount of the property taxes on the land and improvements covered by the agreement, less 3.5% of the landowner’s total household income.
+For example, if the landowner has an income of $20,000 and property taxes on the farm total $2,000, he/she would subtract $700 (3.5% of $20,000) from the $2,000 property tax for an income tax credit of $1,300.
 This tax credit is in addition to the Homestead Property Tax Credit, for which the landowner may already be qualified.

 How do I apply to enter the program?